FabianCretton/marmotta/README.txt

 Administrators choose which data to store locally, for efficiency as well as data control purpose.
 This architecture needs to handle:
 - automatic update of the local data when the original data is updated
 - possibility to import only a subset of the original data
-- perform data validation before the import.
+- perform data validation before the import
 This is handled by the "External Data Sources" module.

 Administrators then design SPARQL queries that programmers of the front-end applications can simply call by their names to get data in format they are familiar with (JSON, CSV, etc.).
 This is handled by the "Data View" module.